 Harvesting and Packing

 Currently fruit is hand picked into small containers and then transferred to cartons of up to 6 kg before transport to a packhouse.
 After grading, fruit is packed into clear plastic clamshell punnets weighing 125-175 grams for display and sale at retail.

 Picking, packing and packaging costs are high for KiwiBerry compared to other Kiwifruit varieties, and the fruit needs to be air freighted to international markets.

 NZ KiwiBerry should be stored in a refrigerator like other high value berry fruits.
-It has a 3-10 day shelf life at room temperature but can be stored up to 2 months at 0 degrees.
+It has a 3-10 day shelf life at room temperature.

 As well as being very high in Vitamin C, NZ KiwiBerry are a great source of Vitamins A and E, calcium, magnesium and iron.